 Post-Script Added 10/29/2017

 It occurred to me after posting this that the Möbius strip of ultraobjective and ultrasubjective violence could also be approached from a fundamentally different angle, that of horror films.
 This is something that I already wrote about zombie films, or, more specifically, the para-zombie films of the 28 series.
 At this point I would be tempted to say many horror films have a combination of ultraobjective and ultrasubjective violence.
 To take a few examples, in Alien the objective condition of the exploitation of the Nostromo, their expendability at the hand of the company, intersects with the malevolent xenomorph; or, in the case of Jaws, the shark's attacks are continually framed against the economic imperative of the small island to make it through tourist season.
 I would also add that the case of Alien, the violence crosses the Möbius strip, the corporation becomes more frightening than the alien because it is more hostile in its intentions.
-This is also why the Jaws sequels fail miserably, without some reason, some rational to keep people in the water, the films come with even more ridiculous reasons to put people in contact with the shark (something post-Jaws movies have brought to ludicrous extremes).
+This is also why the Jaws sequels fail miserably, without some reason, some rationale to keep people in the water, the films come up with even more ridiculous reasons to put people in contact with the shark including a shark swimming to the Bahamas for revenge (something post-Jaws movies have brought to ludicrous extremes).
 So, to conclude this aside, as much as horror seems to be about ultrasubjective violence, the cruelty of monsters, slashers, and demons, it is most frightening when it returns to the ultraobjective violence of contemporary life.